-Recently, I read this story from a mother who found out what worked for her child and what didn’t–mainly with lavender essential oil.
-This mom realized that not all recommended oils work like they’re supposed to.
-She has allowed me to share her story so that it might help others, and I am thankful to be able to do so.
+Recently, I read a story from a mother who found out what worked for her child and what didn’t.
+This mainly concerned Lavender essential oil.
+The mom realized that not all recommended oils work like they’re supposed to.
+She has consented to me sharing her story so that it might help others.
+I am thankful to be able to do so.

 Here’s her experience, in her words: